Rakib-Hasan-Bhuiyan/3D-Shape-Generation-from-Prompts/README.md

     <img src="images/model_architecture.png" alt="Overview">
 </p>

 Our model, **"Image2PCgen"** takes an single RGB image and generates a 3D point cloud.
 A text-to-image retrieval pipeline is used to generate point clouds from text propmts.
-The model is designed with pre-trained vision transformer (ViT base_patch_16) as the image encoder and a transformer-based point cloud decoder.
+The model is designed with pretrained vision transformer (ViT base_patch_16) as the image encoder and a transformer-based point cloud decoder.

 ## Installation
 This repository is tested on `Python 3.9.11`, `PyTorch 2.6.0` and `CUDA 12.4`